 For those living in the United States, you know that Spanish is a very popular language to learn.
-Everywhere you go you will find this language either being spoken or in writing.
+Everywhere you go you will find this language either being spoken or written.

 If you would like your children to become familiar with the language, you know that you have many options to choose from.
 I think the best choice would be to have someone who speaks Spanish teach your children the language.

 Sometimes, however, that is not possible, and so it ends up being up to us, the parent, to teach it.
 To help you out, here are some things that I have found helpful:

 First - Whatever language you are teaching and whatever resource you choose, it always makes it easier if your kids can USE the language, too.
 If they are going to learn a language but never see it or hear it spoken, then they are less likely to retain the information.